tldr-pages/tldr/pages/common/brew-cask.md

-# brew cask
+# brew --cask

-> Package manager for macOS applications distributed as binaries.
+> CLI workflow for the administration of macOS applications distributed as binaries.
-> This subcommand has been depreciated and replaced by the `--cask` flag.
+> This command was previously called `brew cask`, it has been deprecated in favor of the `brew --cask` flag.
 > More information: <https://github.com/Homebrew/homebrew-cask>.

 - Search for formulas and casks: